jerryhobson/Wireguard-Container/README.md

 # MYStuff
-The Script NewServer can be used to setup a new Ubuntu 20.04 Server with the following-- --Cockpit
+NewServer Script can be used to setup a new Ubuntu 20.04 Server with the following:
+#
+Cockpit
---New sudo User
+New sudo User
---VPN
---Docker
+VPN
+Docker
---Docker Apps
+Docker Apps
--->Portainer
--->Netdata
+Portainer
+>Netdata

 Run the following command as ROOT